simple-crypto/simple-website/simple_crypto/content/sponsors.md

 * **PLATINIUM-level**.
 This level is for sponsors interested in the development of a new code project in collaboration with SIMPLE-Crypto.
-Contact us to discuss your projects an collaboration opportunities.
+Contact us to discuss your projects and collaboration opportunities.

 Monetary sponsoring can be (in parts) replaced by other contributions (e.g., in-kind).
 Those cases are discussed by the association board.